VinePPO: Refining Credit Assignment in RL Training of LLMs: Results

 \subsection{Computational Efficiency}

-\methodname{} and PPO require different resources: PPO uses a separate value network, requiring two times more GPU memory (up to 112GB for a 7B LLM, considering both model and its optimizer); \methodname{}, conversely, relies on MC samples.
-This skips value network's memory requirements, but shifts the computational burden to increased LLM inferences, making \methodname{} generally slower per iteration (up to 5x for \rhoname and 2x for DeepSeekMath 7B).
-However, the effect of \methodname{}'s accurate credit assignment is substantial.
-Although slower per iteration, \methodname{} achieves PPO's peak accuracy in \emph{fewer gradient steps} and \emph{less wall-clock time.} \Cref{fig:compute_2} shows \rhoname and \deepseekname require about 3.0x and 1.51x less time and 9x and 2.8x fewer steps.
+Training on a single trajectory in GRPO, RLOO, RestEM and DPO$^+$, involves a forward and backward pass.
+PPO and \methodname{} have extra computations of different types.
+PPO uses double GPU memory — the value network needs 112GB for a 7B LLM, considering both model and its optimizer.
+Additionally, PPO requires a forward pass for value prediction and a forward-backward pass for value network training. \methodname{} replaces the value network with MC samples.
+Since generation is expensive, each step of \methodname{} is slower (up to 5x for \rhoname and 2x for DeepSeekMath 7B compared to PPO). \methodname{} compensates for slower iterations by making each one more effective through better CA. Under the same hardware, it achieves higher test accuracy faster than baselines (\Cref{fig:compute_2}).
+Specifically, \methodname{} matches PPO's peak accuracy in \emph{fewer gradient steps} and \emph{less wall-clock time.} \Cref{fig:compute_2} shows \rhoname and \deepseekname require about 3.0x and 1.51x less time and 9x and 2.8x fewer steps compared to PPO.
 This improvement occurs despite all hyperparameters being tuned for PPO.
-Therefore, switching to \methodname{} offers a way to enhance performance within the same compute budget and serves as the only option when memory is constrained.
+Therefore, switching to \methodname{} could enhance the performance within the same compute budget.